shelleyolivia/learn-tutorials/polkadot/polkadot-blockchain-terms.md

 # About the Author

 This guide was created by Danny Salman.
-You can reach out to Danny on [Figment Forum](https://community.figment.io/u/salman.danny03/) & on GitHub for help or if you have questions pertaining to Polkadot and this guide.
+You can reach out to Danny on [GitHub](https://github.com/DannyS03) for help or if you have questions pertaining to Polkadot and this guide.

 # References